userlandkernel/research-automation/docs/readme.md

 - You need [diaphora](http://diaphora.re/)

 ### If you want to dump boot arguments to see what changed
-- Use `dumpbootarg` from this repo
+- Use `dumpbootargs` from this repo